· GBA contributed $25,000, the entire cost, to

 its efforts to install new historical markers, specifically in conjunction with

-the Sesquicentennial.
+the Civil War Sesquicentennial.
 GBA helped pay for the production of the markers and also

 helped prepare the texts.
 Ten markers were installed.